matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-health.md

 - Thirdly, you should be able to search for different types of healthcare providers in a consistent and structured way, in order to aid the ease of finding what you need.
 - Lastly, it should work well on a mobile device, so the design must be responsive and links to contact details should open appropriate apps (like a phone number).

 The last point was a bit tricky with the map, since a [slippy map](https://wiki.openstreetmap.org/wiki/Slippy_map) that occupies the width of the screen can give users issues with scrolling past it, so my solution was to remove it and focus on the textual result data.
-If you’re using a tablet in landscape orientation, or a regular desktop resolution, then the added screen estate makes the experience a better one, without inhibiting the mobile device experience.
+If you're using a tablet in landscape orientation, or a regular desktop resolution, then the added screen estate makes the experience a better one, without inhibiting the mobile device experience.

 ![Social Care in Kent](../../assets/images/health-social-care.png){ width="600" }

-## What’s next?
+## What's next?

 This is an ongoing project, driven by user needs and feedback.
-Here are a few of the ideas I’d like to implement:
+Here are a few of the ideas I'd like to implement:

 - Search based on geolocation.
 - Search for all types of healthcare service at once.
 - Identify different healthcare service types with custom map markers
 - Add satellite imagery map base layer
 - Link between clicking on a result in the list and highlighting on the map and vice versa
 - Give it a proper URL on my domain!
-(I’ll do this shortly)
+(I'll do this shortly)

 ![GP Surgeries in the PL4 postcode](../../assets/images/health-gp.png){ width="600" }

-I’d really appreciate any feedback on the service so far, including feature requests and bug reports, so please feel free to contact me, or raise an issue on [GitHub](https://github.com/MashSoftware/health).
+I'd really appreciate any feedback on the service so far, including feature requests and bug reports, so please feel free to contact me, or raise an issue on [GitHub](https://github.com/MashSoftware/health).

 In the meantime, please give Mash Health a try and let me know what you think of it.